 Expert witnesses are used when the case involves technical or scientific elements that are difficult to understand.
 They come to explain specific concepts and give their opinion on the facts on the file.
 For example, a psychologist or psychiatrist could explain the consequences of depression on the behavior of the accused.

-The Supreme Court has established criteria for an expert witness to be admissible to the court.
+The Supreme Court has established criteria for them to be admissible to the court.
 His testimony must be relevant.
 It must be necessary to assist the judge in understanding the facts.
 There must be no rules which exclude his testimony and the expert in question must be competent in the given field.
 Without these criteria, the expert’s testimony will not be admissible in evidence.

 Does my expert witness have to travel to the hearing?

-Your expert witness does not normally have to appear in court on the day of your trial.
-The expert must write a document called “expert report”.
+He does not normally have to appear in court on the day of your trial.
+He must write a document called “expert report”.
 This report is part of the evidence and is equivalent to the expert’s written testimony.
-If it considers it necessary, the opposing party may, however, require the presence of the expert at the trial so that he can answer his questions or those of the judge.
+If it considers it necessary, the opposing party may, however, require his presence at the trial so that he can answer his questions or those of the judge.

 You must file the expert report in the court file at least twenty-one (21) days before the date of the hearing so that the judge, and the other parties, can read it before the trial.
 In his report, the expert indicates the facts which he has observed or which have been related to him as well as his opinion on these facts.

 What are the costs an expert witness Testimony in Oklahoma?

 If you mandate an expert witness to give his opinion on a technical aspect of your case, you will have to anticipate costs for the preparation of his written report as well as costs for his testimony on the day of the trial.